Coastal Caria

 Details:

-- 11 day trip (2 nights Fethiye, 7 nights on private charter boat, 1 night in Bodrum).
+- 10 day trip (2 nights Bodrum, 7 nights on private charter boat).

 - Visas: US passport holders need to obtain a Turkish evisa.